genomicsITER/COVID-19/README.md

 <hr>
 <!-- ------------------ SECTION ------------------ -->

-> April 14, 2020 updates: more on False Negatives in qPCR, impact of face mask against COVID-19, JAMA review of pharmacological treatments for COVID-19 in the Prepints section; dashboard of the Spanish MoMo report about mortality in the Data Sources section; modeling of the SARS-CoV-2 disease map in the Viral mechanisms section.
+> April 14, 2020 updates: more on False Negatives in qPCR, impact of face mask against COVID-19, JAMA review of pharmacological treatments for COVID-19 in the Prepints section; dashboard of the Spanish MoMo report about mortality and new dashboard with graphical information for COVID-19 data in the Canary Islands by Grafcan-GOBCAN, in the Data Sources section; modeling of the SARS-CoV-2 disease map in the Viral mechanisms section.

 > As the repository increases its size, we are moving into a Wiki format (soon here!).